openmultiplayer/web/docs/meta/Contributing.md

 This documentation source is open for anyone to contribute changes to!
 All you need is a [GitHub](https://github.com) account and some spare time.
 You don't even need to know Git, you can do it all from the web interface!

+If you want to help maintain a specific language, open a PR against the [`CODEOWNERS`](https://github.com/openmultiplayer/wiki/tree/master/CODEOWNERS) file and add a line for your language directory with your username.

 ## Editing Content

 On each page, there's a button that takes you to the GitHub page for editing: